-ONE Future was formed when 8 companies came together in 2014 with a focus to collectively achieve a science-based average rate of methane emissions across our facilities equivalent to one percent (or less) of total natural gas production.
-Since our formation, we have grown to 16 companies accounting for the some of the largest natural gas producers, transmission and distribution companies in the U.S.
+ONE Future was formed when eight companies came together in 2014.
+The companies’ focus was to collectively achieve a science-based average rate of methane emissions across its facilities.
+The goal was for the average rate to be equivalent to one percent (or less) of total natural gas production.
+Since formation, we have grown to 32 companies accounting for some of the largest natural gas producers, transmission, and distribution companies in the U.S.

 ONE Future members operate in 11 out of the 19 production basins, and other segments of the value chain operate in multiple regions of the country.
 This ensures that ONE Future’s data represents a geographically diverse and material share of the U.S. natural gas supply chain.